codeigniter4/CodeIgniter4/user_guide_src/source/libraries/uploaded_files.rst

 .. literalinclude:: uploaded_files/020.php

-Storing an uploaded file can fail, with an ``HTTPException``, under same circumstances like moving file.
+Moving an uploaded file can fail, with an ``HTTPException``, under several circumstances:

+- the file has already been moved
+- the file did not upload successfully
+- the file move operation fails (e.g., improper permissions)